davidje13/web-listener/docs/API.md

 - Returns: [`<Handler>`]

 Note that `shouldUpgrade` defaults to `false` when using this helper, unlike [`upgradeHandler`].
-This is primarily aimed at creating access control middleware and similar, where the existance of the middleware does not imply ability to handle a particular upgrade request.
+This is primarily aimed at creating access control middleware and similar, where the existence of the middleware does not imply ability to handle a particular upgrade request.

 Wraps the given request or upgrade handling function in a `Handler`.
 Equivalent to: